DestinationHome/Destination-Home-Online/README.md

 # Goals:

 - Create a write-up on how users can reinstall Home on OFW.
-- Make a detailed write up of FAQ/Disclaimers.
+- Make a detailed write-up of FAQ/Disclaimers.
 - Be sure to review any final package files & RPCS3 builds.
 - Create a release page for our public client builds.